BnMcG/kugo/README.md

 ## Shell aliases
 ### Fish
-You can setup an alias in your Fish shell in order to execute Kugo instead of the wrapped application.
+You can setup an alias in your Fish shell in order to execute kugo instead of the wrapped application.
 Your alias may either overwrite the existing name, or use a new name.
 Examples are below:

 ```
 alias k "/home/user/kugo"